vmware-archive/cbapi/client_apis/README.md

 - `process_md5`: the MD5 of the executable backing this process
 - `sensor_id`: the sensor id of the host this process executed on
 - `group`: the sensor group the sensor was assigned to
-- `parent_id`: the process guid of the parent process
+- `parent_id`: the Carbon Black process id of the parent process
 - `process_name`: the name of this process, e.g., svchost.exe
 - `path`: the full path of the executable backing this process, e.g., c:\windows\system32\svchost.exe
 - `last_update`: the time of the last event received from this process, as recorded by the remote host
 - `start`: the start time of this process, as recorded by the remote host
 - `hostname`: the hostname of the computer this process executed on
-- `id`: the internal CB process guid of this process
+- `id`: the internal CB process id of this process
 - `segment_id`: the segment id of this process
 - `os_type`: operating system type of the computer for this process; one of windows, linux, osx